 Good luck on your musical endeavours

 Copyright © 2020 by Nikos Kokkinis

 Many thanks to Coffee Geek for their wonderful image used in this article.
-For more images from this artist, do click the box below:
+For those of you coffee aficionados, visit their wonderful website by following the link below:

 Did you like what you have just read?
 Piano practising has been offering unique articles for almost a decade now.
 If you would like this site to continue its growth and keep offering its knowledge to pianists all over the world, do consider becoming a gold member: